astronomer/docs/software/export-task-logs.md

 ### Save your Elasticsearch deployment credentials

-After you've created an Elastic Deployment and endpoint, you have two options to save your Elasticsearch Deployment credentials.
-You can update the `config.yaml` file, or you can create a secret in the Kubernetes cluster.
+After you've created an Elastic deployment and endpoint, you have two options to save your Elastic deployment credentials.
+You can update your Software `config.yaml` file, or you can create a secret in your Software Kubernetes cluster.

 <Tabs
     defaultValue="config.yaml"